alejandrosanabriav/acn_ml/README.md

 A theme for ACN

 ## Features
-- Insert keys for use of Integrations.
+- Insert keys for integrations use.
 - show logo according to country.
 - show donate form or button depending on if insert it keys.